yamcodes/lexical-better-mentions/CONTRIBUTING.md

-# Contributing to lexical-beautiful-mentions
+# Contributing to lexical-better-mentions

-Here is a quick guide to doing code contributions to lexical-beautiful-mentions.
+Here is a quick guide to doing code contributions to lexical-better-mentions.

 ## Pull Requests